What is MMPA?

 What is MMPA doing to protect the environment?

-We’re making sure that sustainable forms of energy, including wind energy, bioenergy and hydroelectric power have a prominent place among our energy portfolio.
+We’re making sure that sustainable forms of energy, including wind energy, bioenergy and solar power have a prominent place among our energy portfolio.
 Learn how we’re investing in sustainable energy.